 TIP 5 – Work surfaces take the brunt so treat them as a key element of your project

 Changing just the worktop can transform a kitchen if your budget is tight, but don’t underestimate the potential cost of doing so.
 You may need to replace wall tiles, employ a plumber to moves pipes and a gas plumber to move pipes to the hob.
 With so many materials and styles out there, you’re spoilt for choice, but it is worth doing your homework.
-I think the best worktops are Silestone, which is 90% quartz and Corian, an acrylic solid surface.
+I think the best worktops are Silestone, which is manufactured from 90% quartz combined with resin and pigment.
+And an acrylic-based solid surface manufactured by Dupont called Corian.
 These are hard-wearing, durable, easy to clean and come in many colours and styles.
 Although wooden worktops are beautiful, they demand a lot of constant care to maintain their appearance and durability.

 TIP 6 – Appliances are becoming smarter, check out what’s on offer

 Integrated appliances are certainly my preferred option, not just because they best suit our kitchen design, but they give any kitchen a clean and smart finish.
 That said, there are some free standing fridge freezers and ovens around that are beautifully designed and warrant being displayed.
 Most cooks will say “gas all the way” when it comes to hobs, however new electric induction hobs are much more responsive to temperature change than they used to be, are more efficient and therefore easier on the environment and are much easier to clean than gas hobs, proving more hygienic.
 Keeping old appliances can save you money.
 But if money’s no object and time is tight, I’ve been asked to design kitchens with 2 dishwashers – why?
 One for dirty and one for clean – it saves you unpacking the clean crockery!

 TIP 7 – Safety matters, especially if you have little people in the house